namascar/correlation/README.md

 README

-Ths application perform digital image correlation based on the optical flow method by Lucas and Kanade.
+This application perform digital image correlation based on the optical flow method by Lucas and Kanade.

 What is this repository for?
 It consists of a Qt GUI that calls a multi-threading computational engine, running on the CPU and a CUDA engine to perform the computations in up to 32 GPUs.